jfbrou/Dignity/README.md

 ## Instructions for Replicators

 1. **Install Conda:**
-   Download and install [Anaconda](https://www.anaconda.com/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html), as required.
+   Download and install Python 3.10.9 from the [official website](https://www.python.org/downloads/).

-2. **Configure environment:**
+2. **Create a virtual environment:**
+   - Open a terminal.
+   - Navigate to the replication directory.
+   - Run the following command to create a new virtual environment: `python -m venv myenv`.
+   - Activate the virtual environment:
+     - On Windows: `myenv\Scripts\activate`.
+     - On MacOS/Linux: `source myenv/bin/activate`.

+3. **Configure environment variables:**
    - Rename the `.env.template` file to `.env`.
    - Update the following fields in the `.env` file:
      - `ipums_api_key` and `bea_api_key`: Enter your API keys.
      - `mypath`: Specify the absolute path to your replication directory.

-3. **Set the working directory:**
-   Navigate to the `mypath/Programs/` directory in your terminal.

 4. **Install dependencies:**
+   - Navigate to `Programs/`.
-   Run the following command to install all required Python packages: `pip install -r requirements.txt`.
+   - Run the following command to install all required Python packages: `pip install -r requirements.txt`.

 5. **Prepare datasets:**
    Run the `data.py` program to prepare the necessary datasets: `python data.py`.
 This should take approximately 3 hours.